Portrait Photograph of Asia Shcherbakova with her hair tied up.

 About Asia Shcherbakova:

-BASEWORKS Research Associate & Co-Developer | BASEWORKS Practice Certified Instructor | BT2 | MSc.
-Human Genetics | PhD Biotechnology
+BASEWORKS Co-Developer | BASEWORKS Practice Certified Instructor | BT2 | MSc Human Genetics | PhD Biotechnology

+She completed a Master’s degree in Human Genetics at Saint-Petersburg State University.
+By that point, her research was in an interdisciplinary area of psychoneuroimmunogenetics, marking the beginning of her shift toward Neuroscience.
 She joined the Laboratory of Neurobiology of Integrative Functions of the Brain at the Pavlov’s Department of the Institute of Experimental Medicine to participate in research related to the role of inflammation in the development of mild cognitive impairment.
+After an internship at the Brain Research Institute of Niigata University, she was inspired to do her PhD in Japan.

 Asia is currently based in Montreal, Canada.